aimclub/FEDOT/README.rst

 The API allows you to solve regression and classification problems, as well as support for time series forecasting and clustering problems will be implemented in the future.
 To use the API, follow these steps:

-1.Import the Fedot class
+1. Import the Fedot class

 .. code-block:: python

   from fedot.api.run_api import Fedot

-2.Select the type of machine learning problem to solve and the values of the hyperparameters of the composite model.
+2. Select the type of machine learning problem to solve and the values of the hyperparameters of the composite model.
 Selecting hyperparameters values is optional, but selecting the task type is a prerequisite for running the module API.

 .. code-block:: python